luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
+  >./maintenance_tracker milage
+  For which car?
-  >./maintenance_tracker Jetta
+  1. 2000 Jetta
-  Your 2001 Volkswagon Jetta is at 200,000 miles
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 2
+  Your 2012 Honda CRV has 23000 miles
 ```

 Acceptance Criteria

 * User passes in name of car
+* List of cars printed out and use asked which one they would like the milage for
 * The program prints out the year, make, model, and current miles for that car

 ### Update Mileage of Vehicle